Ergodic Theory: Nonsingular Transformations: Orbit theory

 where $U_x=\pi(\phi(x)-\log(d\mu\circ Q/d\mu)(x))$.
 Notice that $R_0$ and $Q_0$ commute.
 The corresponding $\mathbb Z^2$-action generated by these transformations is ergodic.
 Take any transformation $V\in \text{Aut}(Z\times Y,\lambda\times\nu)$ whose orbits coincide with the orbits of the $\mathbb Z^2$-action.
 (According to \cite{CFW}, any ergodic nonsingular action of any countable amenable group is orbit equivalent to a single transformation.)
-Then $V$ is of type III$_0$.
 It is now easy to verify that the associated flow of $V$ is the special flow built under $\phi\circ Q^{-1}$ with the base transformation $Q^{-1}$.
+Then $V$ is of type $III_0$.
 Since $Q$ and $\phi$ are arbitrary, we deduce the following from Theorem~\ref{ambrose}.

-\begin{theorem} Every free ergodic flow is an associated flow of an ergodic transformation of type III$_0$. \end{theorem}
+\begin{theorem} Every nontransitive ergodic flow is an associated flow of an ergodic transformation of type $III_0$. \end{theorem}

 In \cite{Kr76} Krieger introduced a map $\Phi$ as follows.
-Let $T$ be an ergodic transformation of type III$_0$.
+Let $T$ be an ergodic transformation of type $III_0$.
 Then the associated flow of $T$ is a flow built under function with a base transformation $\Phi(T)$.
 We note that the orbit equivalence class of $\Phi(T)$ is well defined by the orbit equivalent class of $T$.
-If $\Phi^n(T)$ fails to be of type III$_0$ for some $1\le n<\infty$ then $T$ is said to {\it belong to Krieger's hierarchy}.
+If $\Phi^n(T)$ fails to be of type $III_0$ for some $1\le n<\infty$ then $T$ is said to {\it belong to Krieger's hierarchy}.
 For instance, the transformation constructed in Example~\ref{IIIzero} belongs to Krieger's hierarchy.
 Connes gave in \cite{Co} an example of $T$ such that $\Phi(T)$ is orbit equivalent to $T$ (see also \cite{HO81} and \cite{GiS}).
 Hence $T$ is not in Krieger's hierarchy.